Fans Can't Hold On After Touching 'Harry Potter' Reunion

 I went to the Harry Potter Special Reunion with a bit of skepticism, but the man got emotional at the end !! pic.twitter.com/xVFnIzSUwN

-My eyes are swollen with all the tears after watching # BackTo Hogwarts but that scene with Emma Watson and Rupert Grint towards the end … Absolute aqueducts 😭😭😭 I’m 30 this year but Harry Potter will always be apart of me and my childhood. pic.twitter.com/K5vKdgNYN4
+My eyes are swollen with all the tears after watching # BackTo Hogwarts but that scene with Emma Watson & Rupert Grint towards the end ??
+Absolute Aqueduct 😭😭😭 I’m 30 this year but Harry Potter will always be apart of me and my childhood. pic.twitter.com/K5vKdgNYN4

 “It feels like time has not passed and a lot of time has passed.”